aws-samples/managing-rendering-aws-policies-iac-templates-with-jinja2/README.md

 **Managing and rendering AWS policies and IaC templates with Jinja2 and Python**

-[SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) platforms cater to multiple tenants through separate and specific [AWS policies](https://docs.aws.amazon.com/robomaker/latest/dg/auth_access_what-are-policies.html) , [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) as per their end user's need.
+[SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) platforms cater to multiple tenants through separate and specific [AWS policies](https://docs.aws.amazon.com/robomaker/latest/dg/auth_access_what-are-policies.html) , [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) as per end user's need.
 Infrastructure-as-code being a common part of cloud infrastructure, various [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)(infrastructure As Code) tools such as [AWS CloudFormation](https://aws.amazon.com/cloudformation/)(CF) template or a third party tool like [Terraform](https://www.terraform.io/),  are used to provision cloud infrastructure.

 These templates or policies mostly contains declarative, repetitive and changing methods of defining a set of AWS infrastructure or permissions.
 All of these resource based policies or templates may require frequent , repetitive and dynamic changes.